-How hearing health supports your mind, memory and independence vibrant.
+How hearing health supports your mind, memory and independence mind sharp and your body vibrant.
 Healthy aging isn't just about staying physically active or eating your veggies - it's also about maintaining your cognitive health.
 And believe it or not, your ears play a bigger role in that than most people realize.